 High snow-capped mountains and glaciers accentuate the west.
 Broad plains and wild heaths cover the east.
 The Mongolian environment has a large variety of features, and can be divided into six zones; desert, mountain, mountain taiga, mountain forest steppe, arid steppe and taiga.

-The mountain belt of the Mongol Altai, Khangai and Khentii mountainous regions, with their perpetual snow, glaciers, traces and signs of ancient ice covers, has been well preserved due to a constantly cold climate and strong winds.
-The area is inhabited by some endangered animals: and Altai Snowcock) and plants (such as the Dwarf Siberian Pine and White Gentiana).
-About 81% of the country is higher than 1000 meters above sea level and the average elevation is 1580 meters.
-The highest mountain is Tavan Bogd in Bayan Ulgii Aimag at 4374 meters and the lowest point is Khukh Nuur in the east at 560 meters.
+A constanstly cold climate with strong winds have preserved the glaciers in the mountain belt of the Mongol Altai, Khangai and Khentii mountainous regions.
+Traces and signs of ancient ice cover can also be found here.
+The area is inhabited by some endangered animals:including the Snow Leopard and Altai Snowcock) and plants (such as the Dwarf Siberian Pine and White Gentiana).
+Roughly 80% of the country is more than 1000 meters above sea level with an average elevation of 1580 meters.
+The highest mountain is Tavan Bogd in Bayan Ulgii Aimag reaching 4374 meters and the lowest point is Khukh Nuur in the east at just 560 meters.

 Mountains and dense forests proliferate central and northern Mongolia, with grasslands cover large areas of this region.
 These grasslands lead across the east and into the Asian Steppe.
 From there, the steppe leads into the Gobi Desert, which extends throughout southern Mongolia from the east to the west of the country.
 The Gobi consists of mostly gravel, but also contains large areas covered in sand dunes in the drier areas of Gobi located near the southern border.
 Scattered throughout the country are numerous saltwater and freshwater lakes.